diaoquesang/BS-LDM/README.md

 ## Primary Contributions

-1) We introduce an **end-to-end LDM-based framework for high-resolution bone suppression**, named **BS-LDM**.
-It utilizes a **multi-level hybrid loss-constrained VQGAN for effective perceptual compression**.
-This framework consistently generates soft tissue images with high levels of bone suppression while preserving fine details and critical lung lesions.
+1) We propose BS-LDM, an LDM-based framework for high-resolution bone suppression in CXR images, and introduce ML-VQGAN for effective perceptual compression and detail retention.
+To the best of our knowledge, this is the first study to train and evaluate LDMs for the bone suppression task.

-2) To enhance the quality of generated images, we incorporate **offset noise** and a **temporal adaptive thresholding strategy**.
-These innovations help minimize discrepancies in low-frequency information, thereby improving the interpretability of the soft tissue images.
+2) To enhance the quality of generated images, we incorporate offset noise in the forward process, and temporal adaptive thresholding in the reverse process.
+These strategies help minimize discrepancies in low-frequency information, thereby improving the interpretability of the soft tissue images.

-3) We have compiled a comprehensive bone suppression dataset, **SZCH-X-Rays**, which includes 818 pairs of high-resolution CXR and DES soft tissue images from our partner hospital.
-Additionally, we processed 241 pairs of images from the **JSRT** dataset into negative formats more commonly used in clinical settings.

-4) Our **clinical evaluation** focused on image quality and diagnostic utility.
-The results demonstrated excellent image quality scores and substantial diagnostic improvements, underscoring the clinical significance of our work.
+3) Our comprehensive experiments, as well as clinical and automated downstream evaluations demonstrated excellent image quality and substantial diagnostic improvements, underscoring the clinical significance of our work.

 ## Proposed Method